 - Create more transparency to reveal who is pouring money into politics and where that money is going.

-- Prohibit undemocratic election roles and voter registration practices that restrict Americans’ rights to participate freely and fully in elections.
+- Prohibit undemocratic rules and voter registration practices that restrict Americans’ rights to participate freely and fully in elections.

 - Block the regulatory revolving door that makes it easy to corrupt and co-opt officials who hold important regulatory positions.